 These elements should naturally manifest into your public persona so you want to make sure you maintain consistency.

 If you’re in a group, you have a collective brand identity or persona.
 Your public persona should be used as a vehicle to influence and manage how the general public perceives by emphasizing designated aspects of your authentic self.

 To summarize, once you have your brand identity, you need to make sure all of your assets, how you present yourself and your music, reflect this identity.
 This helps to solidify your brand and make it more receptive to your ideal fans.
 Often times, people can pick up a lot of clues about who you are when they listen to your music, but not everyone will have that luxury so you have to communicate what makes you worthy of their attention through your name, bio, website and social media channels.

 Now that you have your brand identity firmly established, you need to pinpoint who your target market is.

 Step 3: Know Your Target Market

-With a brand identity and persona intact, your next step is to define and market yourself to a specific audience.
+With a brand identity and persona intact, your next step is to market yourself to a specific audience.
 After all, marketing to “everyone” is not a smart or effective way to build a fan base.